ysh-rael/percentage-api/README.md

 * To Download:

-Use a tool of your choice, I'll be using 'wget'.
+Use a tool of your choice, paste(or click in link) <code>https://github.com/ysh-rael/percentage-api/archive/refs/heads/main.zip</code> into your browser's search engine.
+I will be using 'wget' as a suggested download tool.

 >	Ubuntu, Debian, Mint, others:<br>
 	  ```